PTSD Guide - Part 4

 If a Veteran can not work or maintain gainful employment because of their service-connected PTSD the Veteran can apply for TDIU.
 TDIU allows the Veteran to receive the benefits and compensation of 100% without having to have an overall of 100%.
 When the VA grants a Veteran 100% via TDIU that means that the Veteran cannot work.

-If your a Veteran or you know a Veteran that is suffering with PTSD, remember that there is nothing shameful about PTSD.
+If you're a Veteran or you know a Veteran that is suffering with PTSD, remember that there is nothing shameful about PTSD.
 PTSD is a disease that can be treated with proper care and treatment.
 Continue to Part Five, how to receive Total Disability Based on Individual Unemployability, to learn more about how to get PTSD service-connected in order to receive the VA disability benefits you have earned.

 PTSD Guide